 In the past, parents have waited until all permanent teeth have grown in before addressing alignment problems.
 For most children, this happens in the early teenage years.
 However, dental professionals now recommend that children be seen for orthodontic evaluation around age seven, when some baby teeth still remain.
 During these years, it is possible to perform certain treatments to promote proper formation while the permanent teeth continue to surface.
 At this age, issues are often faster and easier to treat with less discomfort.

 Young kids are likely to develop cavities at some point during childhood.
 Molars are the most vulnerable teeth since the deep crevices are often difficult for children to clean thoroughly.
 Also, these areas tend to trap and hold sticky food particles, leading to bacterial growth and tooth decay.
 Permanent molars can erupt at any time between the ages of six and 12.
 At checkups during this stage, dentists will often recommend dental sealants to protect molars.

-Sealants are quick, durable and painless, making them an ideal pediatric dentistry treatment option for young children.
+Sealants are quick, durable and painless, making them an ideal preventive pediatric dentistry treatment option for young children.
 A protective coating is applied to the exterior surfaces of the tooth and is set with a dental curing light.
 According to the CDC, when applied correctly, sealants have been shown to reduce cavities in children by up to 80%.
 Many dentists suggest this type of preventative care to protect teeth and avoid painful and invasive cavity treatments.